 - Plan the ability to dynamically scale the environment capacity and burst when required

 - Knowing where various releases are in the process – project status

 - Service monitoring - availability and status – issue identification

 SoftServe showed Keller Williams that a migration to GCP was not just about features or infrastructure to support applications, but rather about supporting Keller Williams’ new digital culture and spirit of innovation.

 Additionally, SoftServe’s workshops and engagement with Keller Williams identified the following IT issues:

 - Iterative labs processes moved faster than IT could support

 - DevOps processes were too manual

 - No transparency around what features, and services were available

-SoftServe ultimately demonstrated that GCP is the optimal platform to support the client’s innovative business with a well documented standards-based environment and best practice procedures.
+SoftServe ultimately demonstrated that GCP is the optimal platform to support Keller Williams’ innovative business with a well-documented, standards-based environment and best practice procedures.